 For all their capability, LLMs have real, persistent limitations that every deployer must understand:

 - Hallucinations: LLMs generate confident, plausible-sounding text that is sometimes factually incorrect or entirely fabricated.
-Mitigating hallucinations is the single largest area of applied AI research today.
+Mitigating hallucinations is the single largest area of applied AI research today, and it becomes more dangerous when an LLM drives an agent that can take real actions on a false belief.

 - Static knowledge: An LLM's knowledge is frozen at the time of its last training run.
 Without retrieval-augmented architectures, an LLM has no way to know about events that emerged after its training cutoff.